-The Licensing Relief and Job Creation Act is good for consumers, workers and entrepreneurs because it shifts the burden from entrepreneurs to the government to show that its licensing laws address real harms and are not protecting industry insiders from competition.
+The bill is good for consumers, workers and entrepreneurs because it shifts the burden from entrepreneurs to the government to show that its licensing laws address real harms and are not protecting industry insiders from competition.

 Size of Occupational Licensing

 Licensing is one of the biggest issues in labor economics today.
 Twenty-nine percent of all American workers must secure a government-issued licensed before they can practice their trade.
 Unfortunately for would-be entrepreneurs who seek to create jobs for themselves and others, government-imposed licensing has grown significantly.
 In the 1950s less than five percent of workers were licensed.
 But the explosion of licensing laws and the shift to a service economy has caused tremendous growth in licensing.
 Nationwide, more workers are licensed than are members of unions (12 percent) or earn the minimum wage (2.5 percent of all hourly-paid workers).
 Approximately 50 occupations are licensed in all states and about 800 occupations are licensed in at least one state.
 Too often, however, these government-demanded licenses are imposed for no other reason than to protect industry insiders from competition—hardly a proper use of government force.

 There are various ways for legislators to protect consumers.
 Starting from the least restrictive, legislators may choose to enact registration, certification or licensure.